-Dolphin (and crocodile!) spotting is a popular tourist activity in Goa.
+Dolphin (and crocodile!) spotting is a common tourist activity in Goa.
 The best time is from October until May, while the weather is dry and it's not monsoon season.
 In North Goa, most organized dolphin-watching trips take place daily around the mouth of the Mandovi River near Panjim.
 The main starting points are Coco Beach, Miramar, and Sinquerim in North Goa.
 However, you'll find tours operating from most beaches in Goa.
 You'll also come across local boat owners who will take you out for a similar but less costly experience.

-However, an important thing to consider is how ethical these tours are.
+An important thing to consider is how ethical these tours are.
 Research has found that unregulated tourism is threatening the dolphins, who get stressed and change their behavior when approached by intrusive tour boats.
 Some tour companies have a "no pay" policy if dolphins aren't sighted but this puts pressure on boat operators to chase the dolphins.
 In addition, only a small percentage of dolphin-watching tours provide guests with information about the dolphins.

-Terra Conscious offers an eco-friendly four-hour Ocean Biodiversity Experience that explores the river mouth and marine habitat along Ashwem and Morjim in North Goa, where dolphins may be seen.
+Terra Conscious conducts an eco-friendly four-hour Ocean Biodiversity Experience that explores the river mouth and marine habitat along Ashwem and Morjim in North Goa, where dolphins may be seen.
 The trips are led by a conservation professional, include a presentation on dolphins and marine life in Goa, and are conducted in accordance with international dolphin watching guidelines.

-Trekking and Camping
+Hiking, Trekking and Canyoning

-Some recommended places to trek and hike to include the Sahyadri Hills, Devils Canyon and the Bhagwan Mahavir Wildlife Sanctuary in Mollem, the Chandrasurya Temple in Netravali (2 hours south of Panaji), and the Kuveshi Falls to Castle Rock just over the border in Karnataka state.
+Some recommended places to trek and hike to include the Sahyadri Hills, Devils Canyon and the Bhagwan Mahavir Wildlife Sanctuary in Mollem, the Chandrasurya Temple in Netravali (2 hours south of Panjim), and the Kuveshi Falls to Castle Rock just over the border in Karnataka state.

 There are more than 250 varieties of birds in and around Goa's Western Ghat mountains.
 Backwoods Camp, situated in the forest near Mollem National Park and Bondla Wildlife Sanctuary, is run by birders for birders.
 It conducts three guided walks per day.

 Go-karting is the latest craze in Goa.
-The best place for go-karting is located on the Panjim-Margao Highway at Nuvem, in south Goa.
+The best place for go-karting is located on the Panjim-Margao Highway at Nuvem, in South Goa.
 The track there is almost 500 meters long (0.3 miles), with lots of twists.
 Average speeds of 70 kilometers per hour (44 miles per hour) are common.

-The other go-karting track in Goa is at Arpora, just north of Baga and Calangue Beaches in north Goa, near Ingo's night market.
+The other go-karting track in Goa is at Arpora, just north of Baga and Calangue Beaches in North Goa, near Ingo's night market.
 The track there is only just over 300 meters (0.2 miles) long, and it’s a much easier course.
 It’s open until 10 p.m.